 Traction devices like ice cleats, microspikes, and crampons make it easier and safer to enjoy winter hiking and walking.

 When the trails get icy, keep going with traction devices!
-After testing several makes of ice cleats, spikes, and crampons in town and on mountain trails, we’ve selected our favorite traction devices for different types of terrain.
+After testing several makes of ice cleats, spikes, and crampons in town and on mountain trails, we selected our favorite traction devices for different types of terrain.
 Learn the difference between ice cleats, microspikes, or crampons and when to use them.

 Affiliate Disclosure: I earn a small commission on purchases made through affiliate links at no extra charge to you.
 Thank you for supporting our small family business!

-Ice cleats come in a variety of styles using studs, screws, or metal coils for traction.
+Ice cleats come in a variety of styles using studs, screws, chains, or metal coils for traction.
 These traction devices are suitable for walking on even terrain (snowy/icy sidewalks or paved pathways).
 Since they’re light and low-profile, you hardly notice them and can walk naturally.
 They will click-clack on cleared pavement, however, and shouldn’t be worn inside as you’ll ruin your floors.

-For walking around town, I recommend Kahtoola EXOspikes.
+For walking or running around town, I recommend Kahtoola EXOspikes.
 They boast the same TPE elastomer harness of their more rugged sibling, Kahtoola Microspikes, but have 12 tungsten carbide studs instead of sharp spikes.
 The EXOspikes are light and low-profile so you can walk naturally, and the tungsten carbide studs are very effective on snowy/icy sidewalks.
 To put them on, put the toe of your boot in the front of the cleat and stretch the rubber harness around the heel of your boot.
 The tab at back makes it easier, and the elastomer harness retains elasticity up to -30C!
-Available in black or blue, from XS to XL at MEC and Amazon.
-Tote bag included.

 Olang Boots, “the boots with grips,” have built-in traction to blend function with fashion.
-Patented pivoting grips allow you to have spikes when you need them (and flip them to the other side when you don’t).
+Patented pivoting grips allow you to have spikes when you need them and flip them to the other side when you don’t.
 These work very well on city sidewalks as long as you don’t get too much snow or dirt stuck in the bottom of your boots.
 Keep the provided pocket tool on your keychain so you can flip the cleats without getting your hands dirty.
-Find Men’s and Women’s Olang Boots at Olang Canada and Sporting Life.

 Icer’s XT are the ice cleat of choice for Canada Post and many tour companies.
 The Vibram foot bed is flexible and provides insulation from the cold, and the replaceable metal screws offer good traction.
 These cleats attach with two adjustable straps so they aren’t as quick to put on and take off as the other types, though fastening straps is easier than stretching a rubber harness if you have arthritis in your hands.
 Screws and straps can be replaced as they get worn out, so one pair could last several years!